By Damian D'souza Jan. 18, 2019

 Hubris is a very potent drug that sometimes makes you see, do and say things you normally wouldn’t.
 With Signs it was evident Shyamalan was freebasing hubris with aplomb.
 A movie about aliens who didn’t do their research and were defeated after playing Holi with Mel Gibson and Joaquin Phoenix was followed by The Village, which is what happens when you mix magic mushrooms and hubris.
 The Lady in the Water and The Last Airbender sealed his fate and robbed him of all the good Hollywood karma he accrued with Signs and Unbreakable.
 It got so bad that Walt Disney Studios parted ways with the director.
 Shyamalan was discounted as a has-been, with people forgetting that everyone from Alfred Hitchcock to Christopher Nolan have had slumps.

-Now with Glass, M Night Shyamalan returns with a superhero movie that is devoid of all the bells and whistles we have come to expect from big-ticket DC and Marvel offerings, but is packed with visual storytelling unseen since Watchmen.
-On one hand you have the promotional material for Infinity War, with a bunch of caped and costumed superheroes running wild in Wakanda, on the other you have an old Bruce Willis, an even older, nearly invalid Samuel L Jackson, and a ripped James McAvoy sitting in an empty, neon pink room.
-Compared to the overblown comic book aesthetic we’ve gotten used to, that might not sound like much to look at, but as we’ve come to learn with Shyamalan, what you see is just a fraction of what you get.
+But earlier this year with Glass, M Night Shyamalan returned with a superhero movie devoid of all the bells and whistles we have come to expect from big-ticket DC and Marvel offerings, but packed with visual storytelling unseen since Watchmen.
+On one hand you had the promotional material for Infinity War, with a bunch of caped and costumed superheroes running wild in Wakanda, on the other you had an old Bruce Willis, an even older, nearly invalid Samuel L Jackson, and a ripped James McAvoy sitting in an empty, neon pink room.
+Compared to the overblown comic book aesthetic we’ve gotten used to, that might not have sounded like much to look at, but as we’ve come to learn with Shyamalan, what you see is just a fraction of what you get.